February 13, 2025

 Summer research — and beyond

 Whether you attend at the University of Washington or another school, there are several ways for undergraduates to conduct research with us.
-Students from underrepresented communities are encouraged to apply.
+Students from underrepresented communities are strongly encouraged to apply.

 Graduate Students